 |Cotton USA Branded||Unknown|

-Not exactly sure why the brand is offering different pack sizes of Gildan undershirts for the same price, but clearly there is a difference between the Gildan Premium Line (Walmart) and Platinum Line (what I received) based on the big price difference.
+Not exactly sure why the brand is offering different pack sizes of undershirts for the same price, but clearly there is a difference between the Gildan Platinum undershirts (what I received) and Premium Line based on the big price difference.

 Gildan Platinum T-Shirt Photos

-- Good first wearing impression — fabric feels good right out of the package.
-Very little scratchiness
+- Good first wearing impression.
+Fabric feels good right out of the package because it has very little scratchiness.

-- Sleeve length is about as good as you can get.
-Not too short and not too long.
-Will not give you sleeve sprouts
+- Sleeve length is about as good as you can get, which is not too short and not too long.
+Will not give you sleeve sprouts.

-- Seamless / tubular body.
-No side seams
+- Seamless / tubular body with no side seams.

-- Construction looks good and shoulder taping adds a nice finishing touch
+- Construction looks good and shoulder taping further adds a nice finishing touch.

 The Not So Good

-- On close inspection, the surface of the fabric has a bunch of tiny balls on it (pills / pilling), though, these may wash off after a few launderings
+- On close inspection, the surface of the fabric has a bunch of tiny balls on it (pills / pilling), though, these may wash off after a few laundering.

-- Unknown: How deep the v-neck is.
+- It is unknown how deep the v-neck Gildan undershirt is.
 I only tested crew neck, but in the photos above, the v-neck does not look too deep.
-Which means, that the collar line would be visible with a couple buttons of your outside shirt undone (assuming it had buttons ofcourse)
+Which means, that the collar line would be visible with a couple buttons of your outside shirt undone (assuming it had buttons of course).

-I’d recommend heading on over to one of those online stores I mentioned above and stock up on this very respectable value-price undershirt.
+Therefore, I’d recommend heading on over to one of those online stores I mentioned above and stock up on this very respectable value-price Gildan Platinum undershirt.